russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 Choose the guide that best matches your current needs:

 1. Start with the [Microsoft AI and Power Platform Adoption Framework](./ms-ai-powerplatform-framework.md) for a comprehensive overview
-2. Review the [Copilot Studio vs. Azure Foundry](./copilot-vs-azure-openai.md) comparison to choose your platform
+2. Review the [Copilot Studio vs. Azure Foundry](./copilot-vs-azure-openai.md) comparison to understand when to use one or both of the solutions
 3. For Azure OpenAI integration, follow the [integration guide](./azure-openai-copilot-integration.md)
 4. Check the [Security & Compliance Guide](./Security%20%26%20Compliance/security-compliance-guide.md) for enterprise requirements
 5. Review [Performance & Monitoring](./Performance%20%26%20Monitoring/performance-monitoring-guide.md) best practices